vanceism7/ls-cpp2/README.md

 ## Features

-Currently this language server can report:
+Currently this language server has the following features:

 - Error Diagnostics
 - Auto Completion (somewhat, it's a little clunky still)